-To improve our metrics, I experimented with design details like the hover state on tiles, showing information like price and discount percentages, and changing the style and wording of the CTA.
-We also played with the ratio of lifestyle imagery to product imagery and tested various grid configurations.
+To improve our conversion metrics, I experimented with design details like the hover state on tiles, showing information like price and discount percentages, and changing the style and wording of the CTA.

-For our gift guide product, I designed and tested multiple versions of the category-level navigation, and ultimately increased the percentage of visitors who visited multiple categories from less than 10% to over 25%.
+I designed and tested multiple versions of our navigation, and ultimately increased the percentage of visitors who visited multiple categories from less than 10% to over 25%.

-And, for our “shop-the-look” interface, I evolved the design and increased click-through rates from single digit percentages to between 10-25%.
-This was especially important for mobile devices, which accounted for over 50% of traffic.
+By improving the layout and interactions on our “shop-the-look” interface, I increased click-through rates from single digit percentages to between 10-25%.

 Copyright © 2018